Trust in familiar building blocks

 - the elimination of redundant data entry in the company

-Important concerning goals: Before the implementation of PDM, the objectives should be clearly agreed at management level: What is to become, what does it bring to the company, and who uses and interprets results?
+Important in terms of goals: Prior to the introduction of , the objectives should be clearly agreed at management level: What is to become, what does it bring to the company and who uses and interprets results?

 In principle, all areas are affected that are involved in any way in the development of a product.
 For example …